UBC-MDS/bmi-calculator-r/README.md

 - `calculate_bmi`: computes user’s BMI based on weight and height.
 Also creates a visual of the BMI on scale
-- `project_bmi`: computes how much average change in BMI should be achieved per day given a targeted weight and the timeframe to reach the goal.
+- `project_bmi`: computes how much average change in BMI should be achieved per week given a targeted weight and the timeframe to reach the goal.
 Also presents a visual trajectory for BMI
-- `project_calories`: computes how much average calorie intake is ideal per day given a targeted weight and the timeframe to reach the goal.
+- `project_calories`: computes how much average calorie intake is ideal per week given a targeted weight and the timeframe to reach the goal.
   Also presents a visual trajectory for calories
 - `exercise_plan`: suggests possible exercise plans to achieve the targeted weight.
 Also gives a graph showing how much exercise of each